Trade Credit Insurance Vs. Factoring: What’s The Difference, And What’s Right For Me?

 This is what trade credit insurance companies are here for.
-Trade credit insurance is used for credit protection.
+Ths type of insurance is used for credit protection.
 Essentially, you take out a policy on your invoices.
-Then, if an invoice is not paid for some reason, the trade credit insurance company will pay you a percentage of that invoice’s value – based on the premiums and coverage you’ve negotiated.
+Then, if an invoice is not paid for some reason, the insurance company will pay you a percentage of that invoice’s value – based on the premiums and coverage you’ve negotiated.

 While credit insurers insure you from a client who refuses to pay, a factoring company gives you a way to get working capital for your company, by using your outstanding invoices as collateral.